-Medically-assisted detoxification is a vital part of inpatient rehabilitation because it helps a person beat their physical addiction and avoid painful withdrawal symptoms.
+Going to a drug and alcohol detox center is a vital part of inpatient rehabilitation because it helps those in recovery beat their physical addiction and avoid painful withdrawal symptoms.
 But is it always an absolutely necessary first step?
-Does every drug require detoxification or is it possible to begin rehab without this lengthy process?
+Does every drug require detox before inpatient treatment?
+Learn more today about drug and alcohol detox—and reach out for help from an addiction treatment center near you.

 Detox Isn’t Always Necessary